Infinidat/infi.django_http_hooks/README.md

 #### Send Callbacks
 Run the management command send_callbacks in one of the following options:

-    manage send_callbacks # will run over all callback with status=='waiting'
+    manage send_callbacks # will send all callbacks with status=='waiting'

-    manage send_callbacks --hook_id  <the id of the hook to filter all its related callback>
+    manage send_callbacks --hook_id  <the id of the hook to filter all its related callback> # will send all callbacks of the given hook

-    manage send callback --callback <callback_id> <callback_id> ... # will run over only the mentioned callbacks The process will update any callback, with the response details received for its request:
+    manage send callback --callback <callback_id> <callback_id> ... # will send only the mentioned callbacks The send_callbacks process will update any processed callback, with the response details received for its request:
 - Successfull request will update the callback status_details with the status code
 - Failed request will update the callback status_details with the error details
 - The callback update_datetime will be updated to the run time and its status will be updated to 'sent' or 'error'.